Ambrose23456/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: redirects the content of ls command from Standard Output into a file.

+10-no_more_js: deletes all files with .js extesion in current directory and its sub directories

 12-newest_file: displays the newest file in the current directory